Dylan Dog: Dead of Night: Plot

-After escaping, Dylan and Marcus pursue Vargas, who plans to turn Elizabeth into a vampire than resurrect Belial in her.
-Dylan realizes Elizabeth is the true enemy and like her father, is actually a monster hunter, (who previously attempted to use Belial in wiping out the undead only to get slaughtered as a result).
-He confronts her at the Corpus House where she uses the Heart to resurect Belial in Vargas and a battle ensues.
-Elizabeth is attacked by Wolfgang and his werewolf allies, ultimately killing her with Belial being resealed as a result, leaving Vargas unconscious.
+After escaping, Dylan and Marcus pursue Vargas, who plans to turn Elizabeth into a vampire with Belial's blood.
+Dylan realizes Elizabeth is the true enemy and wants revenge for her father's death.
+He confronts her at the Corpus House and battles Belial, who possesses Vargas.
+Elizabeth is attacked by Wolfgang and his werewolf allies, ultimately killing her.
+Belial dies, leaving Vargas unconscious.

-Dylan entrusts the Heart to Wolfgang and decides to revive his paranormal detective agency, officially partnering with Marcus.
+Dylan entrusts the Heart to Wolfgang and decides to revive his paranormal detective agency, partnering with Marcus once again.